dnvtmf/OTS/README.md

-# TreeSeg
+# OTS

-Tree Segmentation for 3D
+The offical implementaion of "Open-set Hierarchical Semantic Segmentation for 3D Scene".

 ## Install